Dental Implants with Diabetes — Downey, CA

 Why most offices turn diabetic patients away.

-We’ve had 47 patients walk through our doors in the last two years carrying a printed-out “sorry, you’re not a candidate” letter from another implant office.
-Every single one of them was diabetic.
+Controlled diabetes is not a disqualifier: a 2023 systematic review and meta-analysis in the International Journal of Implant Dentistry found no statistically significant survival difference between well-controlled diabetic patients and non-diabetic controls.
+Yet we’ve had 47 patients walk through our doors in the last two years carrying a printed-out “sorry, you’re not a candidate” letter from another implant office, and every single one of them was diabetic.
 None of them were actually disqualified — they had been turned away by a practice that learned implants in school 18 years ago, when the literature said 12–15% failure in diabetic patients.

 Why we don’t turn you away